 Once you’ve finished this post, close the laptop, disconnect from social media, put the phone down and go and talk to someone.
 Try and limit yourself to 1 hour of Facebook/Twitter/Instagram a day.
 Turn off the notifications on your phone.
 Check your emails twice daily instead of every 5 minutes.
 Leave your phone in your pocket or bag instead of putting it on the table at dinner.
 Go out for a walk and leave your phone behind.
 You’ll find yourself happier, more productive and with a better group of friends.

 I’ve long been one to neglect sleep.
 Flying around the world in my role as a global whiskey ambassador meant that sleep always came second to work and travel.
 I’d grab it where I could, I mastered sleeping in taxis, struggled on planes and usually managed a few hours in whatever random hotel room I was staying in.
 There was no routine, no solid 8 hours and plenty of jet lag.
 Even when I wasn’t travelling, I never really focused on sleep.
-Like most people I’d fiddle around on the internet, watch TV or watch YouTube videos on my phone until I was suitably bored.
-It would be fair to say that there was no quality to my sleep.
+Like most people, I’d fiddle around on the internet, watch TV or watch YouTube videos on my phone until I was suitably bored.
+It would be fair to say that there was no quality of my sleep.

 Recently I’ve started to change this.
 I’ve started going into the bedroom an hour before I plan to sleep, spending that time creating a sleep ritual which involves reading by candlelight, focusing on breathing and reflecting on my day.
 I’ve banned all electronics from the bedroom, except for a clock, and have embraced my bedroom as a temple of sleep and recovery.

 I am sleeping better, have more energy, enjoying better dreams and am reading more than ever.
-Arianna Huffington, founder of The Huffington Post, insists we need a sleep revolution and I certainly agree with her.
+Arianna Huffington, the founder of The Huffington Post, insists we need a sleep revolution and I certainly agree with her.

 10: BE KIND TO YOURSELF